-The law can be obscure, complicated and unsatisfactory; but much can be done, in giving advice on property law, to explain it in a comprehensible way and identify effective solutions to problems.
+The law can be challenging and unpredictable; but much can be done, in giving advice on property law, to explain it in straightforward terms and identify effective solutions to problems.

-These are just some of the issues we can advise on.
+These are just some of the issues we can advise on – it’s not an exhaustive list.
 Please click on an entry for more detail:

-- Public rights of way: how do they arise, what do they mean for landowners, can they be ended?
+Public rights of way: how do they arise, what do they mean, can they be ended?

-- Adverse possession: what does this mean, can title to land be obtained in this way?
+Adverse possession: what does this mean, can title to land be gained and lost in this way?

 Restrictive covenants: is land subject to a covenant which will prevent development?